 - Difficulties with common oral activities such as licking an ice cream cone, licking the lips, or playing a wind instrument.

 Lingual frenectomies are also performed on toddlers or older children who need the surgery to help correct speech issues.
 Occasionally, a frenectomy is required in children or even adults to aid with orthodontic treatment or help with the proper fitting for a denture or appliance.
 This procedure is called a labial Frenectomy.

 To help our patients and their families feel more at ease about the procedures provided at our practice, we have provided videos from patients who have undergone treatment.
 We encourage you to explore the videos on our Patient Stories page.

-Frenectomy in North Conway, NH
+Frenectomy in North Conway and Littleton, NH